ClarkGoble/Scripts/README.md

 with a macro utility like Quickeys or Keyboard Maestro.
 All of these are oriented around effective workflows.
 I'm storing them here so I can update them without having to update each blog post about them.
 Hopefully I'll slowly move all my scripts here.

+At the top of each script should be a link to the post that discusses them.